-You know, so we can have that and it’s a bit like a a car in some ways that if you if you want a car to run for a long time, you know you get it serviced, and you you use it right and and with our bodies well We expect it to go for a long time.
+You know, so we can have that and it’s a bit like a car in some ways that if you want a car to run for a long time, you know you get it serviced, and you use it right and with our bodies well We expect it to go for a long time.

 Your body was definitely trying to send you some messages, and

 So what did it do to really make it even more apparent that it was trying to send your messages What happened then?

 Okay, so my identity was very much I was the managing director of this company, you know, I had these, these children that were actually being mothered by someone else really.
 But you know, and this nice house out there, so that was all my identity.
 It wasn’t.
 It wasn’t about how I could help others and And well as I, as I now feel so,

 The next thing that happened was a message to strip all those things away so my business started to go downhill I wasn’t I, I didn’t have the energy to really be there and make decisions and so we started to lose clients and Iand then I was I got my chemo, they’d said to me six rounds

 Brigette Sigley 35:37